Listen to this article now

 It can also recommend alternatives for out-of-stock items.

-For shoppers, the AI recommends styles and outfits based on body type, hair and eye colour and skin tone.
+For shoppers, the AI recommends styles and outfits based on body type, hair, and eye color, and skin tone.

 The AI personal stylist can be accessed on any device, allowing customers a seamless move between online and offline shopping.